The HI intensity mapping power spectrum: insights from recent measurements

+in which $\rho_{\rm HI}$ is the proper (mass) density of HI.
+Most observations [to which the halo model described in the previous section is fitted, as well as the recent results in \citet{bera2022}] favour $\Omega_{\rm HI} = 4.7 \times 10^{-4}$ at $z\sim 0.3-0.4$, the value which we use here.

+{ Each of the contributions to the power spectrum -- viz. the one-halo, two-halo terms and a possible shot noise described by \eq{shotnoiseHI} -- are separately plotted for $z \sim 0.32$ in Fig. \ref{fig:hicontribs} as the solid lines.
+Overplotted are the MeerKAT intensity mapping observations \citep{paul2023} covering the $k$-range 0.4 - 8 $h$ Mpc$^{-1}$. }

-We now illustrate the comparison of these findings to the recent MeerKAT intensity mapping observations in \cref{fig:psrsdmeerkat}.
-The intensity mapping power spectra cover two redshift bins centred at $z = 0.32$ and $z = 0.44$ respectively (with the HI mass function at $z \sim 0.32$ presented in the previous section having been derived from the corresponding power spectrum).
-The solid green lines in \cref{fig:psrsdmeerkat} show the power spectrum including only the 1- and 2-halo terms, in which only the 1-halo term contributes to the small scales.
-Overplotted are the dashed-dotted blue lines that show the effect of adding the shot noise \cref{shotnoiseHI} and the exponential finger-of-god suppression described above.
-The shot noise term for an intensity mapping experiment may be modulated by the finger-of-god terms since the point sources are expected to be smeared out \citep{paul2023}.
-This leads to
+{ Plotted in Figs. \ref{fig:psrsdmeerkat} are the full intensity mapping power spectra covering two redshift bins centred at $z = 0.32$ and $z = 0.44$ respectively (with the HI mass function at $z \sim 0.32$ presented in the previous section having been derived from the corresponding power spectrum).
+The dashed green lines in \cref{fig:psrsdmeerkat} show the power spectrum including only the 1- and 2-halo terms, in which only the 1-halo term contributes to the small scales.